dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 ---
 ### Install Helm 3.x

-Install Helm 3.x on the master node before you install the CSI Driver for Dell PowerStore.
+Install Helm 3.x on the master node before you install the CSI Driver for PowerStore.

 **Steps**